seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/05_May/31/README.md

 </details>

-- I didn't do any card upgrades this week, as I am waiting for a quest related to spending science or upgrading cards to come up first. - 2025, Saturday, May 24th
+- I didn't do any card upgrades this week, as I am waiting for a quest related to spending science or upgrading cards to come up first. - 2025, Saturday, May 24th to 2025, Saturday, May 31st

 ***